CartoDB/airship/packages/components/src/components/as-histogram-widget/README.md

 ```hint|directive
 Please note that you always need to wrap your `await` code in an `async` function.
 If you use it outside of an async function, it will raise a `SyntaxError`.
 Learn more about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await).
 ```

-#### **redraw**
-Forces a re-render of the widget.
-This method is useful in case you need to explicitely redraw the widget, for instance, after a visibility change.

 ### Examples